 - Once the yolk mixture is cold, give it a good stir with a whisk.
 Then, gently fold ⅓ of the mixture into the whipped cream.
 Repeat until they're fully combined and smooth & creamy.

 - Pour the ice cream mixture into the frozen loaf pan and immediately place in the freezer as close to the back as possible.
-Let it freeze for at least 8 hours and then enjoy!
+Let it freeze for at least 8 hours.

 Mark says